-This is a practical assessment of your clinical skills and professionalism, which your medical school will set and run.
-Each medical school calls the CPSA something different – for example, an Objective Structured Clinical Examination (OSCE) or Objective Structured Long Examination Record (OSLER).
+This is an assessment of clinical skills and professional skills, which your medical school will set and run.
+Each medical school calls the CPSA something different - for example, an Objective Structured Clinical Examination (OSCE) or Objective Structured Long Examination Record (OSLER).
 We will set requirements that all CPSAs must meet.

 Your degree course is the best preparation for the MLA - you won't need to learn anything beyond what's already covered in your medical school's curriculum.

 The MLA content map tells you and your medical school more about the topics and areas that your AKT and CPSA assessments could cover.

 It's based on Outcomes for graduates, which sets out what newly qualified doctors from UK medical schools must know and be able to do.
 Every medical school already needs to make sure their graduates are meeting these outcomes - so schools are preparing students already!

 Intercalating your degree

 Some medical students have the option to intercalate their degree - this involves taking a year out of their regular medical degree to study a different field or specific area they're interested in.

-If you’re considering intercalating, this could mean that you’ll return to your medical degree when the MLA is introduced.
-We encourage you to continue with your plans - intercalation offers the possibility of getting an extra qualification and contributes points towards the score used to rank Foundation Programme entrants.
+If you're considering intercalating, this could mean that you'll return to your medical degree when the MLA is introduced.
+We encourage you to continue with your plans - intercalation offers the possibility of getting an extra qualification and new experiences to bring to your career.
 Giving up those benefits to avoid the MLA would be a missed opportunity.